seanhinde/rebar3_caramel/README.md

 This plugin uses the [custom compiler modules](http://rebar3.org/docs/extending/custom_compiler_modules/) feature of rebar3, hence requires rebar3 version >= 3.7.0.

 This also means that no additional configuration is required in your rebar.config beyond loading the plugin.

+If you want to use the erlang runtime for caramel in your project you will need to manually copy the pre-generated erlang files from your caramel distro into your erlang project (right now this is only process.erl).